Lakshmiec/Lakshmiec/README.md

 - Microsoft Certified Professional (MCP) & always learning new skills
 - Open-source AI projects and hackathons
 - Making ML more accessible to everyone
-- The perfect cup of filter coffee ☕

 ### 🏄‍♀️ Fun Facts

 - 🌍 Lived and worked in three countries (so far!)
-- 📊 Visual storytelling buff—Tableau dashboards are my jam!
+- 🥾 Treks & trails are my reset button
-- 🥾 If I’m not coding, I’m probably trekking up a hill or solving a Sudoku 🧩
+- 🧠 Sudoku is my meditation
 - 🚀 I believe the best learning happens by doing